aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 appropriate API endpoints, actions, utils, and components.

 ## Phase 14: Pictures!
-* when you create a new bench, allow a user to also add a photo using [Cloudinary][cloudinary-js]!
+When you create a new bench, allow a user to also add a photo.
+We'll do this in two steps.

-* You will need to create a new column in your benches table.
+1. Create a new column in your benches table to store the image url.
+Add a text field in the bench form to allow the user to enter a url.
-* Display these pictures on both the show page and the index.
+Display these pictures on both the show page and the index.

+2. Each time the user adds an image, we actually want to store our own copy of that image.
+The image url in your database should point to that copy, rather than the original.
+This is easy to do using [Cloudinary][cloudinary-js].
+Remove the url text-field from your form and replace it with an add-image button.
+The button should open the Cloudinary upload_widget which will allow you to drag-and-drop an image or supply a url, and will return the url for your new copy of the image.
+Checkout the Cloudinary video and corresponding code at this [link][lightning-talks] for details on how to create your own Cloudinary account and add the widget to your app.
+If step (1) was working properly, you shouldn't have to change your backend at all.
+**Note:** Since this site isn't going on Heroku, you can just put the `upload_preset` and `cloud_name` straight into your jsx file; no need to use the Figaro gem.

 ## BONUSES!
 * When you hover over an index item it should highlight the marker on the map in